hmemcpy/milewski-ctfp-pdf/README.md

 The file `preamble.tex` contains all the configuration and style declarations.

 Chances for successful compilation are increased if you have almost complete installation of recent [TeX Live](https://www.tug.org/texlive/) distribution (the PDF here is compiled with 2017 release).
 The needed OpenType fonts must be installed in the operating system.
-You also need [Inkscape](https://inkscape.org/en/download/mac-os/) to recreate image PDFs from SVGs.

 To remove all the generated PDFs and auxiliary files in the whole `src` tree: